 WRITING FROM THE FERAL IN-BETWEEN

-ABOUT MY WRITING STYLE
+ABOUT HER WRITING STYLE

 ……………..

-My writing is intimate, reflective, and soul‑directed, blending poetic language with grounded, sometimes blunt honesty.
+Her writing is intimate, reflective, and soul‑directed, blending poetic language with grounded, sometimes blunt honesty.
 It often reads like a conversation with you in the middle of a life threshold, using rhythm and metaphor to speak straight to your emotional and somatic experience.

 FAQs

-Who do I write for?
+Who does she write for?

 Tone and voice?